entropyxyz/entropy-docs/content/basics/glossary.md

 ## Nanobit

 The smallest possible value transferable on the Entropy blockchain.
-10,000,000,000 `nanoBITS` is equal to 1 `bit`.
+10,000,000,000 `nanoBITS` is equal to 1 `BIT`.

 ## Partition